 Garden Access and Security for Pets

-If you’re starting from scratch, you can try and pet-proof in the planning stages.
+If you’re starting from scratch, you can try to pet-proof in the planning stages.
 If you have an existing fence, you may need to enhance it for completeness, height, or strength to keep your pet secure.
-If your pet is a digger, you may also need to reinforce the base.
+For diggers, you may also need to reinforce the base.
 Talk with your neighbours about potential changes to shared boundaries.
 Check local covenants and council rules before starting work.

 Pet-Friendly Garden Layout and Design

 Sharing a garden with pets requires balance, consideration and compromise.
 Planting choices and placement may need to differ a little, but you can still have a beautiful shared space.
 I love hanging out with our pets in the garden, and they enjoy mooching around as I do the chores.

 Consider including gaps or paths through plantings so that your pet can patrol without trampling garden beds.
 In existing gardens, you pet may already have some natural routes.
 Work with these, if possible.
 In new gardens, consider how your pet is likely to move between points of interest.
 Border patrol is always high on the list for our boys.

 Include some open space or grassy play areas, if possible.
 Choose materials for other shared spaces that are gentle on paws, avoiding sharp or uncomfortably hot materials.
 Ensure that your design includes shade and shelter for your pets, especially if they spend a lot of time outdoors.
 If your outdoor furniture is off limits, include some durable weather-proof outdoor beds in your decor plan.

 If you’re keen to attract bees, birds, and butterflies to your garden, include areas where visiting birds can perch out of reach and water sources other than your pets drinking bowls.
 Tiger has spent many happy hours watching the bird life in our garden from a safe distance.